jikan-me/jikan-rest/tests/readme.md

 This will setup the test database for you in mongodb, as there is a test listener class which runs the migrations for a new database named `jikan-test`. (by default, feel free to override it if required)

+> Please note that the test database should not be the same as the development database you have already indexed data into, as
+> the tests will drop all collections in mongodb at the end of the test run.

 When writing tests you should not use `DatabaseMigration` and `DatabaseTransaction` traits.
 - If the search index requires resetting between tests, use `ScoutFlush` trait.
 - If the database contents requires resetting between tests, use `SyntheticMongoDbTransaction` trait.